justinlevi/genai_coding_workflow/README.md

 ## The System

 This is very much a work in progress and a living document.
-Nany of the following ideas come from some really smart minds I follow:
+Many of the following ideas come from some really smart minds I follow:

 - Mckay Wrigley: https://x.com/mckaywrigley
 - Rohan Paul: https://x.com/rohanpaul_ai